Vernon Hills, Illinois: Education

 There are six grade schools in the village served by the Hawthorn School District.
 In 2006, Hawthorn Junior High School was formally divided into Hawthorn Middle School North and Hawthorn Middle School South.
 High school students, who formerly went to Libertyville High School, now attend (as of 2000–2001) either Vernon Hills High School or Libertyville High School.

 Students living in the southwest corner of Vernon Hills attend Long Grove grade schools (Country Meadows & Woodlawn).
 Some subdivisions in southern Vernon Hills send students to Lincolnshire schools, including Adlai E. Stevenson High School.
 A small area in the southwest corner of the village is zoned to attend the high school in Mundelein, IL.

 Elementary Schoolers may be enrolled in four different Hawthorn Schools.
 Hawthorn Elementary South, Hawthorn Elementary North, Aspen Elementary, or Townline Elementary.

 Infrastructure

 Transportation

-Vernon Hills has a station on Metra's North Central Service, which provides daily rail service between Antioch, Illinois and Chicago, Illinois (at Union Station).
+Vernon Hills has a station on Metra's North Central Service, which provides week-day rush hour rail service between Antioch, Illinois and Chicago, Illinois (at Union Station).
 It is also serviced by Pace buses.